ericzhang-sv/appsync-cdk-rds/README.md

 ## Notes
 * The CDK version is locked at 1.130.0, this is the version imposed by our organisation before we upgrade to CDK 2.
 * I understand KMS requires the use of key policies, have read [the doc](https://docs.aws.amazon.com/cdk/api/v1/docs/aws-kms-readme.html#key-policies) and tried setting `@aws-cdk/aws-kms:defaultKeyPolicies` feature flag to `true` but it is not working.
+* If have to, I can move the creation of the customer managed key to the AppSync stack to work around the problem.
+However in our real project, my idea is to create one customer managed key in Data stack and reference it by multiple places in stacks depending on the data stack.
+Also we might rebuild the AppSync and other service stacks if required but would not delete the Data stack in production.
+Hope this makes sense.